IoniBini/Instrument_Visualizer/README.md

 4. Simply copy the device name you wish to use and paste it in the field called "Microphone"
 5. It is all set up, and you are now able to change the settings of the "InstrumentVisualizer5" to fine tune the capturing and visuals of your instrument (all the variables have tool tips that explain what each thing does)
 6. Press play and watch the magic!

+Once this is all set up correctly, you may build the current scene under File>BuildSettings, then "AddOpenScenes", and you can build to whatever location you wish.
+This build will now work for your currently set up chosen device.

 In case you do NOT want to use the sample scene, and want to set it all up yourself, here are the steps to creating a scene that will work: